 “Every way I moved my neck, it would bring tears to my eyes.
 Sometimes, it would wake me up in the middle of the night,” Ruthie recalls.

-Her doctor referred her to Raymond J. Hah, MD, assistant professor of clinical orthopaedic surgery at the USC Spine Center of Keck Medicine of USC and USC Verdugo Hills Hospital.
-Dr. Hah diagnosed the problem as a cervical disc issue and recommended surgery on her upper spine.
+Her doctor referred her to Raymond J. Hah, MD, an orthopaedic surgeon at Keck Medicine of USC and assistant professor of clinical orthopaedic surgery at the Keck School of Medicine of USC.
+Hah diagnosed the problem as a cervical disc issue and recommended surgery on her upper spine.
 The successful procedure took about two hours and only required a two-day stay in the hospital.

 Despite a six week recovery, the surgery was life-changing for Ruthie.

 “Dr. Hah asked me if I wanted to go to physical therapy for my neck, but I told him that I didn’t need it.
-I didn’t have any pain,” she said.
+I didn’t have any pain,” she says.

-During her time at the hospital, Ruthie really enjoyed getting to know Dr. Hah.
+During her time at the hospital, Ruthie really enjoyed getting to know Hah.

-“When I first met him, I found out that his wife was about have a baby, so we started talking about that because I’m a great-grandmother,” she said.
+“When I first met him, I found out that his wife was about to have a baby, so we started talking about that because I’m a great-grandmother,” she says.
 “He was so wonderful and cared a lot about what I was going through.
-After we got the x-rays, he showed me exactly what was going on and what he was going to do during the surgery.
+After we got the X-rays, he showed me exactly what was going on and what he was going to do during the surgery.
 I really appreciated that.”

-“He looked at my MRI and the x-rays, but he doesn’t think I need more surgery right now.
-He’s not going to operate on me just because he’s a surgeon,” she said.
+“He looked at my MRI and the X-rays, but he didn’t think I needed more surgery.
+He’s not going to operate on me just because he’s a surgeon,” she says.
 “He gave me other alternatives, but when it comes time to do the surgery in the future, I will go back to Keck Medicine of USC.”

-In September, Ruthie and her husband celebrated their third wedding anniversary.
-Her son, who is a pilot for Delta Airlines, bought them plane tickets to go back to Hawaii, where they spent their honeymoon.
+In September of 2016, Ruthie and her husband celebrated their third wedding anniversary.
+Her son, who is a pilot for a commercial airline, bought them plane tickets to go back to Hawaii, where they spent their honeymoon.

-If you suffer from back pain, make an appointment with a spine specialist.
+If you’re experiencing back pain, make an appointment with a spine specialist.
 To learn more about the USC Spine Center, visit spine.keckmedicine.org.